 From cancer treatment to tackling climate change, gaming to robotics and artificial intelligence, physics and physicists are on the front line, helping to shape the future.
-At a time when jobs are changing, physics offers a vast and expanding range of career paths.
+At a time when jobs are changing, Physics offers a vast and expanding range of career paths.

 And it's not only science and technology.
-What many people don't realise is how valued and respected physics skills and ways of thinking are in other, often well-paid, industries - like finance and law.
+What many people don't realise is how valued and respected physics skills and ways of thinking are in other, often well-paid, industries - like Finance and Law.

-Physics A-level has been named as a "facilitating subject" by the Russell Group of universities, which means it can be useful for getting onto a wide range of university courses.

-Physics A-level is usually required for degree courses in: engineering (general, aeronautical, civil, electrical, mechanical, and sometimes chemical), and, you guessed it, physics...
+Physics A Level has been named as a "facilitating subject" by the Russell Group of universities, which means it can be useful for getting onto a wide range of university courses.
+Physics A Level is usually required for degree courses in: Engineering (general, aeronautical, civil, electrical, mechanical, and sometimes chemical), and, you guessed it, Physics.

-It is often recommended or useful for: biochemistry, biology, chemistry, medicine, dentistry, nursing and other practice-based medicine courses, architecture, computer science, geography, earth and environmental sciences, maths, materials science, pharmacy, sports science, surveying, psychology.
+It is often recommended or useful for: biochemistry, Biology, Chemistry, Medicine, Dentistry, Nursing and other practicebased medicine courses, Architecture, Computer Science, Geography, Earth and Environmental Sciences, Maths, Materials Science, Pharmacy, Sports Science, Surveying, Psychology.

-Head of department: Charles Speyer

-Email: cms@queenscollege.org.uk
+Subject Lead: Charles Speyer Email: cms@queenscollege.org.uk